vippsas/vipps-woocommerce/README.txt

 == Changelog ==

+= 1.3.3 =
+* Enhancement: Allow customers to change payment method when using Vipps.

 = 1.3.2 =
 * Enhancement: Added some version and plugin detail headers to Vipps API requests so we can identify issues more effectively.
 * Enhancement: Added an option to choose what default status to give pending renewals.